AncientCrimsonSnow/GT2-Game/README.md

 # GT2_Custom Game
-This repository contains the practical part of the Game Technologies 2 (GT2) course
+This repository contains the practical part of the Game Technologies 2 (GT2) course M.Sc..

 # NECROPIA: Master of the Dead - Unity Game Repository